As of November, 2019

 We aim to ensure that each matter on which we are instructed is dealt with by people with the right level and area of expertise, so as to achieve an effective service.
 In practice, this means that different people may be involved in the conduct of a matter.
 We shall have overall responsibility for managing our relationship with you and maintain regular contact with you to review progress on outstanding matters and the services.

 Liasion with other professionals

-To offer the best service to the client’s child, it is important for us to liaise with other professionals involved in the child’s care.
+To offer the best service to the client or client’s child, it is important for us to liaise with other professionals involved in your/the child’s care.
 This may include NHS therapists, school staff, GPs or other medical / educational professionals.

 Education healthcare plans (EHCP)

 The Owl Centre therapists do not write separate reports as part of a child’s EHCP process.
 Where applicable, information gathered through an Owl Centre assessment or therapy sessions will be fed into the NHS / County Council report, meaning that the child will only have one report from the SLT / OT / EYSENIT discipline.